SmithMack68/Book-of-Buidseachd-frontend/README.md

 # The Book of Buidseachd
 ![Book of Buidseachd](https://github.com/user-attachments/assets/401b4621-9a7e-4b04-9384-0335b1ecf474)

-The Book of Buidseachd (pronounced vootsch-och)
-    This project is a digital spellbook.
-Buidseachd is the Scottish gaelic word for witchcraft.
+The Book of Buidseachd (pronounced vootsch-och, the Scottish word for witchcraft)
-    The idea is you can use spells, review them and create your own spells.
-    It is your own personal grimoire.
+    is inspired by a famous wizard we all know.
+This project is your personal grimoire or digital book of spells.
+You can create, edit, or delete your own spells, as well as share and review spells created by others.
 -------
 -------
 ![1EB16A45-457C-4C3C-99D2-010D1265FB61_1_105_c](https://github.com/user-attachments/assets/26ae568b-b6d0-44e5-b98e-688772f5caf9)